 Young drivers are a major risk for insurance companies.
-Besides the data showing that drivers under 25 are more likely to get into accidents than their older counterparts, young drivers also don’t have a long track record that they can rely to prove they can drive safely.
+Besides the data from the Insurance Information Institute showing that drivers under 25 are more likely to get into accidents than their older counterparts, young drivers also don’t have a long track record that they can rely on to prove they can drive safely.

-While a 40 year old with a clean driving record who’s been driving since she was 18 has 22 years of experience to rest on, a 20 year old has a measly two years.
-That driver could be a very safe one or a very reckless one, but the insurance company has no way to know, so the company will raise its rates to adjust for the heightened risk and uncertainty.
+While a 40-year-old with a clean driving record who’s been driving since she was 18 has 22 years of experience to rest on, a 20-year-old has a measly two years.
+That driver could be a very safe one or a very reckless one, but the insurance company has no way to know, so the company will raise its insurance rates to adjust for the heightened risk and uncertainty.